 The Glasser/Schoenbaum Human Services Center is called the “Campus of Caring” because it is home to over 17 nonprofit health and human services agencies that help low income and at risk adults, children and families.
 The center occupies 14 buildings in a location selected for its accessibility by public transportation.
 It is a 501c3 nonprofit organization.

-To the resident agencies:
+Benefits to the resident agencies:

 - Minimal monthly rental fee, frees up more dollars for programs and services and more time to do their work for clients;